enyojs/spotlight/README.md

 If `the onSpotlight<5-Way Direction>` event bubbles up to the app level, Spotlight employs its [Nearest Neighbor Algorithm](kind.Spotlight.NearestNeighbor.js) to figure out which spottable control is closest in the `<5-Way Direction>`.
-It then dispatches an `onSpotlightBlur` event to the current control (while also removing the CSS *.spotlight* class), and an `onSpotlightFocus` event to the nearest neighbor (while also adding the CSS *.spotlight* class).
+It then dispatches an `onSpotlightBlur` event to the current control (which also has the `.spotlight` CSS class removed), and an `onSpotlightFocus` event to the nearest neighbor (which has the `.spotlight` CSS class applied).

 If `onSpotlightFocus` is allowed to bubble from the newly focused control, Spotlight sets its originator as `current`, and it officially becomes the